andrasq/node-minisql/README.md

 Changelog
 ---------

+- 0.8.7 - new versions of legacy chunker, packeter
 - 0.8.5 - default to the legacy packeter
 - 0.8.4 - make packeteer content-agnostic, unify chunker and packeter
 - 0.8.3 - faster connection selection, improved code layout